ForgottenUmbrella/terminal-history/README.md

 * Implement `read`, `readline` and `readlines` methods that replace `sys.stdin.read`, `sys.stdin.readline` and `sys.stdin.readlines` respectively, except with the additional recording functionality as well
+* Handle long strings when navigating cursor back to previous position